NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/client-errors.md

 2. Select the gear icon and go to **Preferences** > **Account**.
 3. Select **Re-Authenticate Session**.
 4. Complete the authentication steps required by your organization.
-5. If this does not resolve the error, select **Logout from Cloudflare Zero Trust** and then log back in.
+5. If this does not resolve the error, select **Logout from Khulnasoft Zero Trust** and then log back in.
 Logging out is only possible if [Allow device to leave organization](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings/#allow-device-to-leave-organization) is enabled for your device.

 ## CF_TLS_INTERCEPTION_BLOCKING_DOH